Love Potatoes | Best Potato Recipes | Potato House

 Pick your potatoes wisely

 Salad potatoes and new potatoes are usually very low maintenance when it comes to cooking.
 If you have an evening where you’re particularly short for time these are the best spuds to have in mind when you’re in the supermarket.
-Discover many varieties of potato
+Discover the many varieties of potato that are grown in the UK.

 Add vegetables